nanobox-io/nanobox-docs/source/cli/run.html.md

 title: run
 ---

-The `run` command starts the Nanobox VM and runs your application.
+The `run` command starts the nanobox and runs your application.

 ### Usage
 ```shell